Peter O'Mahony

-Peter O'Mahony (born 17 September 1989) is an Irish rugby union player.
-He plays for Munster in the United Rugby Championship and European Rugby Champions Cup and Ireland internationally.
+Peter James O'Mahony (born 17 September 1989) is an Irish former professional rugby union player who played as a flanker for Munster and for the Ireland national team.

+O'Mahony played as a flanker.
 During his career, O'Mahony has captained Presentation Brothers College, Ireland U18, Ireland U20, Munster, Ireland and the British & Irish Lions.
-He plays primarily as a flanker, but can also play at number 8, and represents Cork Constitution in the All-Ireland League.
+He formerly represented Cork Constitution in the All-Ireland League.

 Early career

 O'Mahony was born in Cork, where he attended Presentation Brothers College.
 He went on to enter the Munster academy in 2008 and captained the Ireland under-20s in the 2009 Six Nations Under-20s Championship and 2009 IRB Junior World Championship.
 O'Mahony won the 2009–10 All-Ireland Cup with Cork Constitution and was named player of the match in the final.
-He was also part of the Cork Constitution team that won the 2009–10 All-Ireland League alongside current Munster teammates Stephen Archer and Simon Zebo and former teammates Duncan Williams, Ian Nagle, Tom Gleeson and Brian Hayes.
+He was also part of the Cork Constitution team that won the 2009–10 All-Ireland League alongside current Munster teammates Stephen Archer and Simon Zebo and former teammates Duncan Williams, Ian Nagle, Tom Gleeson, and Brian Hayes.